Doctor Who now airs on BBC1 on Sunday nights, and the next episode comes to BBC1 (and BBC America) at 6.55pm GMT on Sunday 21st October.

 Is there a trailer for the new series?

 Yes – there are three.
 A special teaser trailer was aired during the 2018 World Cup final that introduced the new Doctor and her companions, with footage showing the Time Lord’s influence (depicted as golden regeneration energy) invigorating and changing her Tardis team’s lives before Whittaker herself emerged with a smile.

 You can watch the teaser (which doesn’t contain footage from the series) above – and keep an eye out for that Beano Easter Egg…

-And now the first full trailer for the series has debuted as well, showing off Whittaker and her Tardis team in action.
-Check it out now!
+And now two full trailers for the series have debuted as well, showing off Whittaker and her Tardis team in action.
+Check them out now!

 Is there a new sonic screwdriver?

 There is, and it looks very different.
 Created by series designer Arwel Jones, the new screwdriver has a more traditionally sci-fi look than some recent versions, and appears to have been made from scratch by Whittaker’s Doctor.

 The new incarnation of the gadget has a curved handle that’s slightly separate from the main screwdriver, containing stripped lights to match the LED light on the end.
 It’s coloured silver with dark cracks through it, and fits neatly in Whittaker’s hand.

 In another interesting change, the light on the new screwdriver is an orange-y colour – different from the lighter blues and greens of more recent versions of the gadget, though other colours have appeared in the series’ run – while the LED itself appears more organic and crystalline, coming from the alien technology the Doctor uses to build the device in the series’ first episode.